 Occupational safety and health.
 Workplace toxins.
 Ergonomics.
 Asbestos.
 Hearing loss.
 Safety.

-Forty-eight Oregon workers lost their lives on the job last year.
-Here are their names.
+Fifty-nine Oregon workers lost their lives on the job last year.
+Here are their names and occupations.

 As hospitals prepare for an expected surge in serious respiratory illnesses from the coronavirus, medical staff are sounding the alarm.

 USPS could run out of money by June, but Republican Senate Majority Leader Mitch McConnell left it out of the just-passed stimulus bill.

 In Eugene and Salem, bus service is now free.
 In Portland, new machines are disinfecting buses and trains with peroxide mist nightly.